brindle5/escape-pod/README.md

 ### Functions ###

-The primary functions used on this application are: o	‘validate_answer’ - checks the user’s answer against the correct answer in the dictionary.
-If incorrect, it prompts for the user to resubmit. o	‘explode‘ –  this ends the game if the user enters to incorrect answers o	`main()` - run all program functions.
+The primary functions used on this application are: o	‘validate_answer()’ - checks the user’s answer against the correct answer in the dictionary.
+If incorrect, it prompts for the user to resubmit. o	‘explode()' –  this ends the game if the user enters to incorrect answers o	`main()` - run all program functions.

 ### Imports ###